ocoffey/Syntax-Sheets/C/1_Intro.md

 ### printf("OK Computer");

-This line uses the `printf()` command to display the words "OK Computer" to the user.
+This line uses the `printf()` function to display the words "OK Computer" to the user.
 More on print statements, and statements used to take in user input, will be explained later.

 ### `return 0;`